 - A prank – Posting a graphic claiming to contain a mistake that actually contains none could be nothing more than a joke to watch people argue over it.

-- A trick question – The “mistake” could be that there is non mistake, thus the graphic is merely a trick question.
+- A trick question – The “mistake” could be that there is no mistake, thus the graphic is merely a trick question.

 - Share Bait – Some people just like to get a graphic or post viral at any cost.
 What better way than to post a fake mistake and let people over-think it?

-It should be noted that “sharing” a graphic doesn’t suddenly give you access to new information, so for that reason.
-It’s similar to a “look at the circle” graphic we posted last week.
+Sharing a graphic won’t suddenly reveal new information as the graphic implies.
+You may have also encountered a similar “look at the circle” graphic which has also circulated for several years.
 That graphic also has no optical illusion, but was merely a trick to get people to share it.